 - Your child runs into the bathroom and points to the potty

 - If they wake up from a nap with a dry diaper

 If your child exhibits one or more of these signs then it is time to potty train.
 Every child learns at their own pace so don't be discouraged if it takes a little longer to instill a habit.

 Being Consistent with Potty Training

-The first key to potty training success is Consistency!
-Make sure you establish a potty training plan to help your child develop proper potty training habits.
-Your child/children's caregivers need to be consistent with your potty training plan as well.
+The next key element, and most important, to potty training success is Consistency!
+Make sure you establish a potty training plan with your partner to help your child develop proper potty training habits.
+All of your children's caregivers, babysitters, or family members need to be consistent with your potty training plan as well.
 Any inconsistency will only lengthen the potty training process.

-The more you introduce your child to using the potty, the faster he/she will catch on.
-Repetition is another key factor when potty training your toddler.
-It is said that it takes a week of consistent behavior to develop a habit.
+The more you introduce your child to using the potty, the faster he or she will catch on.
+Repetition is an essential element for potty training success.
+Research shows that it takes about a week of a consistent behavior to develop a habit.
 You can develop a healthy potty training habit with your toddler too!
-It may sound too simple, but honestly it really is simple.
-You can choose to take your child to the bathroom on an hourly schedule or choose to take your child to the bathroom when you go.
-Another fine example of Monkey see, monkey do.
-The choice is up to you!
-I would suggest bringing your toddler with you to the bathroom first a few times before expecting them to try something new.
+It may sound too simple, but it really is that simple.

 Get Your Toddler Excited about Potty Training